 8. Go look at Christmas lights around your neighborhood or check if your local zoo offers a Zool lights event like the Detroit Zoo near us dose.

-9. Snag a copy of Polar Express book and movie so you can enjoy it as a family.
-When we where in Highschool my husband and I had the privilege of going on the train that was used to make the sounds for the movie.
+9. Snag a copy of the Polar Express book and movie so you can enjoy it as a family.
+When we were in Highschool my husband and I had the privilege of going on the train that was used to make the sounds for the movie.
 My husband even had the opportunity to drive it while they were testing the engine after repairs.
-You can even snag a ride on Pere Marquette 1225 for your self if you live in Michigan
+You can even snag a ride on Pere Marquette 1225 for yourself if you live in Michigan

 10. Enjoy a candy advent calendar.
 You can grab one of these at nearly any grocery store right now making it a great option if you didn’t have time to great your own Christmas Advent calendar.

 11. Have a scavenger hunt for the gifts on Christmas morning to make the morning even more exciting.